 SUMMARY

 The burden of mental, neurological and substance use (MNS) disorders increased by 41% between 1990 and 2010, and now accounts for one in every ten years of lost health globally.
 This sobering statistic does not take into consideration either the substantial excess mortality associated with these disorders or the social and economic consequences of MNS disorders on affected persons, their care-givers and society.
 A wide variety of effective interventions, including medicines, psychological treatments and social interventions, can prevent and treat MNS disorders.
-At the population delivery platform, best practices include legislative measures aimed at restricting access to means of self-harm/suicide and reducing the availability of and demand for alcohol.
-At the community platform, best practices include parenting programs in infancy and life skills training in schools to build social and emotional competencies.
-At the health care platform, three delivery levels Are relevant: self-management, for example web-based psychological therapy for depression and anxiety disorders; primary care and community level, for example non-specialist health worker delivered psychological and pharmacological management of selected conditions; and at the specialist care level, for example the management of complex and severe cases of a range of MNS disorders, and the integration of primary care level interventions in other medical care platforms, for example maternal and HIV care.
+At the population-level platform of service delivery, best practices include legislative measures aimed at restricting access to means of self-harm/suicide and reducing the availability of and demand for alcohol.
+In relation to the community platform, best practices include parenting programs in infancy and life skills training in schools to build social and emotional competencies.
+For the health care platform, we identify three delivery channels.
+Two are especially relevant from a public health perspective, viz., self-management, for example web-based psychological therapy for depression and anxiety disorders; and primary care and community outreach channels, for example non-specialist health worker delivered psychological and pharmacological management of selected conditions.
+Third, hospital channels, both those providing specialist services for MNS disorders as well as those providing other types of services (such as HIV or paediatric care), play an important role for a smaller proportion of cases with severe, refractory or emergency presentations and for the integration of mental health care in other health care channels respectively.
 The costs of providing a significantly scaled-up package of specified cost-effective interventions for prioritized MNS disorders is estimated at US$ 1-2 per capita per year in low- and lower-middle income countries, and US$ 3-5 per capita in upper-middle income countries.
-Since MNS disorders are chronic, disabling and adversely affect household welfare, it is important that intervention costs are largely met by government through increased resource allocation and financial protection measures.
-A policy of moving towards universal public finance can also lead to a far more equitable allocation of public health resources across income groups, with lowest-income groups benefiting most in terms of financial protection.
-Realizing the health gains associated with the recommended interventions will require not just financial resources, but committed and sustained efforts to address these barriers with the ultimate goal of massively increasing opportunities for persons with MNS disorders to access services without the prospect of discrimination or impoverishment and with the hope of attaining optimal health and social outcomes.
+Since a significant proportion of MNS disorders run a chronic and disabling course and adversely affect household welfare, it is important that intervention costs are largely met by government through increased resource allocation and financial protection measures (rather than leaving households to pay out-of-pocket).
+Moreover, a policy of moving towards universal public finance can also be expected to lead to a far more equitable allocation of public health resources across income groups.
+Despite this evidence, less than 1% of development assistance for health and government spending on health in low- and middle-income countries is allocated to these disorders.
+Realizing the health gains associated with prioritised interventions will require not just financial resources, but committed and sustained efforts to address a range of other barriers (such as paucity of human resources, weak governance and stigma), with the ultimate goal of massively increasing opportunities for persons with MNS disorders to access services without the prospect of discrimination or impoverishment and with the hope of attaining optimal health and social outcomes.

 INTRODUCTION